Ada-Developers-Academy/core-unit-1/while-loops/while-loops.md

 ### !callout-danger

 ## Infinite Loops
-While loops can accidentally run infinitely!
-If the conditional for the while loop never becomes false, then the while loop and the program keep going, and going, and going... until something forces it to stop (such as a human closing down the program), or our machine cannot run it anymore.
+While-loops can accidentally run infinitely!
+If the conditional for the while-loop never becomes false, then the while-loop and the program keep going, and going, and going... until something forces it to stop (such as a human closing down the program), or our machine cannot run it anymore.
 We call these cases **infinite loops,** and are often a bug.
 ### !end-callout
 <!-- prettier-ignore-end -->

 ## Problem-Solving Using `while`

-Let's explore different examples that apply while loops.
+Let's explore different examples that apply while-loops.

-We can use a while loop even if we are decrementing a variable...
+We can use a while-loop even if we are decrementing a variable...

 ```python
 print("Preparing for blastoff in")